atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ! yourself, you know."
 j V Z -- -- -- -- rd!
 Madam, " exclaimed Mr.
-I Selby (though he never Swore but when he was uncommonly provoked) Z — s!
+I Selby (though he never Swore but when he was uncommonly provoked) Z --s!
 I Madam, I hate all people of fashion, especially people who talk Such con nonsense.
-D — n it! do you III ' ■ think
+D --n it! do you III ' ■ think

 think I will not call the girl what I ‘ please?
 Let Sir Thomas call his what he likes, thacs no to me: I and my children are in a very different Situation of life,